teomurgi/teo-mtga-cards-collector/README.md

 # Teo's MTG Arena Cards Collector

-A specialized Node.js TypeScript tool for merging 17Lands CSV data with Scryfall JSON data to create a comprehensive MTG card database in DuckDB format.
+A specialized Node.js TypeScript tool for merging 17Lands CSV data with Scryfall JSON data to create a comprehensive MTG card collection in JSONL format.

 ## Purpose

-This tool is designed to create the most complete and accurate MTG Arena card database by combining:
+This tool is designed to create the most complete and accurate MTG Arena card collection by combining:

 - **17Lands CSV Data**: Authoritative Arena ID mappings and current card metadata from [17lands.com](https://17lands.com)
 - **Scryfall JSON Data**: Rich card information including Oracle text, images, pricing, and legalities from [Scryfall](https://scryfall.com)

-The result is a DuckDB database that provides both the precision of 17Lands' Arena data and the comprehensiveness of Scryfall's card details.
+The result is a JSONL (JSON Lines) file that provides both the precision of 17Lands' Arena data and the comprehensiveness of Scryfall's card details.

 ## Features

 - ✅ Downloads latest data from both 17Lands and Scryfall APIs
 - ✅ Intelligent merging by Arena ID and name/set combinations
 - ✅ Preserves all card variants and booster information
-- ✅ Creates optimized DuckDB database with indexes
+- ✅ Creates JSONL file for easy data processing and analysis
 - ✅ Comprehensive command-line interface
-- ✅ Detailed merge statistics and database analysis
+- ✅ Detailed merge statistics and collection analysis
 - ✅ TypeScript for type safety and better development experience

 ## Installation